seangpachareonsub/project-2/README.md

 We drew inspiration from other news webpages such as BBC, Financial Times and The Economist.
 A common theme amongst them was that their news page was also acted as their landing page.
 We thought this structure made sense for a small website with very few pages and decided to follow it.

 The NYT API provided us with a `/topstories` endpoint which returned the latest news articles for a specific topic.
-Once our news component mounted we:
+Once our component first mounted we:

 1. Sent out a GET request to the `/topstories` endpoint
 2. Once the promise was fulfilled, we used `this.setState` to store the data given back